artificial-life-lab/population-dynamics/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Alternatively, there exists `requirements_lock.txt` to get a version of the environment that is tested by us in terms of dependencies.
+The downside of using this file to installing dependencies is that you might not get all the latest version of packages.
+In case, if either or the files do not setup the environment successfully, please raise an issue.

-- Install `causal_inference` as a package within the environment
+- Install `causal_inference` as a package within the environment in development setting if you want to use the repo in the development mode by running the following line

 ```(bash)
 python setup.py develop